alperenozdnc/ezcli/docs/FEATURES.md

 # features

+## this library documents itself

+yes, you read that right. there is an example program in `examples/docs.c` that uses ezcli to generate documentation about ezcli. you should `source ./scripts/examples.sh` from the project root, build with `make all` and run `docs help` to get started.

 ## options are context-aware behaviour containers

 not only can you define what an option does, but you can optionally pass